 We headed north to the Heceta Head Lighthouse Bed & Breakfast where festivities were taking place.
 The Heceta Head Lighthouse was celebrating its 124th birthday with an open house and we would be joining as event volunteers alongside lighthouse staff, the U.S. Forest Service and members of the Oregon Dunes Restoration Collaborative.

 The free event drew over 300 visitors this year and since it’s one of only a handful of opportunities to view the assistant light keeper’s house, it’s worth putting on your calendar for next year when the 125th birthday party is sure to be extra special.

 U.S. Forest Service volunteers provided the history of the lighthouse and the assistant light keepers house.
-There was also a well-stocked gift shop for buying a remembrance of the “most photographed lighthouse on the West Coast".
+There was also a well-stocked gift shop for buying a remembrance of this historic lighthouse.
 We helped welcome park visitors who partook in Taylor’s Sausages (more about them later), delicious birthday cupcakes and a variety of drinks.

 Working the birthday party was only the beginning of our lighthouse experience because we were fortunate enough to secure the last available room!
 The on-site bed and breakfast has six rooms, some with private bathrooms and all with special views to the spectacular coastline, the inspiring Cape Creek bridge, the lighthouse, or some combination of the three.